 I made sure he had an offer letter before I handed him his relieving letter.

 Even in the most helpless of situations where you don’t see any light at the end of the tunnel, you have got to light a little fire to pave your way.
-Just hang in there enough to see things change for better.
+Just hang in there enough to see things change for the better.

 Image Credits: Google Images